ImperialCollegeLondon/RCDS-Deep-Learning-CNN/README.md

 For a visual representation of what happens in each layer of a CNN, have a look at [tensorspace.org](tensorspace.org).
 You can create such a visiual representation yourself (see notebook 2.1).

-For animations of what happens inside a neural network, have a look at [https://animatedai.github.io](https://animatedai.github.io)
+For animations of what happens inside a neural network, have a look at [https://animatedai.github.io](https://animatedai.github.io).

+In this course, we have build up the code, presenting each step.
+However, you can get Python packages, such as [Supergradient](https://pypi.org/project/super-gradients/2.5.0/), that allow you to train your model with a single line of code.